 Aside from all the different cookie and chocolate combinations you can use, if you want to take it one step further you can even add some flavour extracts.

-I once used mint Oreos along with the cream cheese for the filling, then added ¼ tsp peppermint extract to melted white chocolate coating for the coating.
+I once used mint Oreos with the cream cheese for the filling, then added ¼ tsp peppermint extract to melted white chocolate coating for the coating.
 They were sooo good!

 But this time I felt the cinnamon flavour from the Biscoff was strong enough on its own.
 It goes so nicely with white or dark chocolate so I decided to do a mix of both.

-How to Make No-Bake Cheesecake Bites
+How to Make Vegan Biscoff Truffles

 To crush the cookies, you can use the end of a rolling pin or simply pop them in a food processor or high-power blender.
 Both will do the job, so it doesn’t matter which method you decide to choose.

 And already- that’s the hardest part done!
-(I told you this was an easy recipe)
+(I told you this was an easy recipe.)

 Refrigerate the ball of truffle filling for around 30 mins before you begin to coat them.
 This will help it to firm up and hold shape a little better when you roll them into balls, and will also prevent them from melting into the chocolate when you dip them in.